cohere-ai/cohere-python/docs/source/cohere.rst

 * `Client` is based on the python requests package.
 * `AsyncClient` uses the python asyncio interface and aiohttp package.
+* `FinetuneClient` is used to interact with the finetune api.

 It is recommended to use `AsyncClient` for performance critical applications with many concurrent calls.